meltwater/drone-cache/README.md

 <p align="center"><img src="images/drone_gopher.png" width="400"></p>

-Drone plugin for caching artifacts to a S3 bucket or to a mounted volume.
+A Drone plugin for caching current workspace files between builds to reduce your build times.
+You can provide your own cache key templates, specify archive format and you can use an S3 bucket or a mounted volume as storage for your cached files.
-Use this plugin for caching build artifacts to speed up your build times.
-This plugin can create and restore caches of any folders.

-For the usage information and a list of the available options please take a look at [usage](#usage) and checkout [examples](#examples).
+For the detailed usage information and a list of the available options please take a look at [usage](#usage) and checkout [examples](#examples).
 If you want to learn more about custom cache keys, see [cache key templates](docs/cache_key_templates.md).

 ## Examples

 ### Drone Configuration examples

-> `!!!` The example Yaml configurations in this file are using the legacy 0.8 syntax.
+> The example Yaml configurations in this file are using the legacy 0.8 syntax.
 If you are using Drone 1.0 or Drone Cloud please ensure you use the appropriate 1.0 syntax.
 [Learn more here](https://docs.drone.io/config/pipeline/migrating/#plugins).

-The following is a sample configuration in your .drone.yml file:
+The following is a sample configuration in your `.drone.yml` file:

 #### Simple